 - Take care of your plants- Yes!
 Finally, with all the time you spend on work, now is the time that you can spend time in your garden.
 Experts say that spending time outside can reduce stress, anger, and depression.
 Gardening can also improve your immune system and will help reduce diseases like stroke and osteoporosis.
 Sounds interesting!
 Time for gardening!!!

-- Stream to your favourite services like Disney or Netflix- I tell you guys this is gonna be fun.
+- Stream to your favorite services like Disney or Netflix- I tell you guys this is gonna be fun.
 This is what I and my husband do when we got bored, it is a good way to relax.

 - Learn to play musical instruments- I love music but playing a musical instrument is not always easy.
 Common saying says “practice makes you perfect”.
 Use this lockdown to gave you a break and learn to play a musical instrument.
 My husband likes playing the piano and I like playing the guitar.
 What we did is trying to synchronize so we can make a nice outcome.
 It is enjoyable.